tweag/pirouette/DESIGN.md

   }
 ```

-Morally speaking, though, and forgetting the `lang` type parameters, this monad
+Morally speaking, though, forgetting the `lang` type parameters and assuming
-simply represent functions of type:
+that `WeightedList`s are just lists, this monad simply represent functions of
+type:

 ```haskell
 SymEvalEnv -> SymEvalSt -> [(a, SymEvalSt)]